 - Stick with a .com if you can.
 I’d avoid .net, .org, .info, .us and similar domains.
 If you want a country specific domain, that’s ok, too, but .coms still rule the Internet.

-- Website themes.
-There are plenty of good-looking free themes available, but if you’re willing to fork over a few extra bucks, there are a number of themes and theme frameworks that I think you’ll find are well-worth the money.
+There are plenty of good-looking free themes available, but if you’re willing to fork over a few extra bucks, I’m a huge fan of the Divi theme from Elegant Themes (so much so that I’m an affiliate)!

-- Look for a responsive theme.
+- No matter what, look for a responsive theme.
 That means it will look good on any device.
 People will be able to read and navigate your site whether they are sitting at their huge desktop monitor, or using their smartphone while they’re in the waiting room at the dentist’s office.
 (Most sites these days are going to be responsive anyway, but I’m just mentioning this in case you stumble on some old theme that isn’t mobile responsive.)